 From these nominations, an independent panel of judges chose 10 nurse honorees.
 In a special print section on May 3, we shined a light on their stories of service to others.
-Later this year, the AJC will honor all 850 nominees at our Nursing Excellence Awards banquet, which has been rescheduled under the circumstances.
+On August 27, the AJC honored all 850 nominees at our Nursing Celebrating Nurses Awards, which was held virtually this year in light of the circumstances.

 Please join us as we thank and celebrate these extraordinary nurses – and all health care professionals – for putting others before self and for serving our community in significant and meaningful ways.
 That, after all, is the definition of a true hero.